Senior Lecturer/Associate Professor at Department of Mathematics, Statistics, AI and Data Science

-Senior lecturer/Associate Professor at Department of Mathematics, Applied Mathematics and Statistics
+Senior Lecturer/Associate Professor at Department of Mathematics, Probability Theory and Combinatorics

 Raazesh Sainudiin (Raaz) is a Researcher in applied mathematics and statistics at Department of Mathematics, Uppsala University.
 His interdisciplinary work focuses on applying custom-built mathematical and statistical models to solve real-world problems.
 He enjoys experiments in the kitchen that challenge culinary conventions with his wife and daughters, field plant taxonomy, poetry, pluralisic histories, comparative philosophy, and tongue twisters in English, Sanskrit and Tamil.